sparkle-lwc/sparkle-lwc.github.io/index.markdown

 | Schwaemm-256-128 | 120 | 384 |
 | Schwaemm-192-192 | 184 | 384 |
 | Schwaemm-256-256 | 246 | 512 |

+- `Esch` is a family of hash functions. `Esch256` outputs digests of 256 bits, and `Esch384` of 384 bits.
+They rely on the [sponge construction](https://en.wikipedia.org/wiki/Sponge_function), like the current hash standard [SHA-3](https://en.wikipedia.org/wiki/SHA-3).
+- `XOEsch` is a family of *Extendable Output Functions (XOF)* based on `Esch`.
+A XOF is essentially a hash function for which the output size can be arbitrarily large.
+Conversely, a XOF can be seen like a stream cipher with an arbitrarily large nonce/IV.

 Of course, a library requiring both hashing and AEAD would only use a single implementation of the `SPARKLE` permutation, thus decreasing its size.